Broadcast932/CrowdstrikeUsbFix/README.md

 Add the script to the USB:

-Copy the script provided in the artifact to a file named fix.bat on the root of the USB drive.
+Copy the script provided in the artifact to a file named CrowdstrikeFix.bat on the root of the USB drive.

 Modify the Windows PE startup:

 Mount the Windows PE image on the USB.
-Edit the startnet.cmd file to include a line that runs your fix.bat script.
+Edit the startnet.cmd file to include a line that runs your CrowdstrikeFix.bat script.

 Use the USB to fix the machines: